kubernetes-csi/docs/book/src/csi-driver-object.md

     are listed) or instead of normal volumes (when it is the only entry in the list).
 - `tokenRequests`
   - This field was added in Kubernetes 1.20 and cannot be set when using an older Kubernetes release.
-  - This field is beta in 1.21 and enabled by default.
+  - This field is enabled by default in Kubernetes 1.21 and cannot be disabled since 1.22.
   - If this field is specified, Kubelet will plumb down the bound service acocunt tokens of the pod as `volume_context` in the `NodePublishVolume`:
     - `"csi.storage.k8s.io/serviceAccount.tokens": {"gcp":{"token":"<token>","expirationTimestamp":"<expiration timestamp in RFC3339>"}}`
     - If CSI driver doesn't find token recorded in the `volume_context`, it should return error in `NodePublishVolume` to inform Kubelet to retry.
     - Audiences should be distinct, otherwise the validation will fail.
 If the audience is "", it means the issued token has the same audience as kube-apiserver.
 - `requiresRepublish`
   - This field was added in Kubernetes 1.20 and cannot be set when using an older Kubernetes release.
-  - This field is beta in 1.21 and enabled by default.
+  - This field is enabled by default in Kubernetes 1.21 and cannot be disabled since 1.22.
   - If this field is `true`, Kubelet will periodically call `NodePublishVolume`.
 This is useful in the following scenarios:
     - If the volume mounted by CSI driver is short-lived.
     - If CSI driver requires valid service account tokens (enabled by the field `tokenRequests`) repeatedly.